-My favourite herbal tea I make from scratch contains chamomile flowers, lemon balm (Melissa) and peppermint leaves.
+My favorite herbal tea, which I make from scratch, contains chamomile flowers, lemon balm (Melissa), and peppermint leaves.

-A word of warning – general recommendations is that peppermint should not be used on or around children.
+A word of warning – the general recommendation is that peppermint should not be used on or around children.

 Lavender essential oil

-Lavender needs no introduction, according to Nicholas Culpepper, one of the most renowned herbalists from around 350 years ago (his book is one of my herbal bibles).
+According to Nicholas Culpepper, one of the most renowned herbalists of around 350 years ago, lavender needs no introduction (his book is one of my herbal bibles).

 We all know the scent of lavender, right?!

-Truth be told, this is the one herb I used in both labours with my babies.
-My husband massaged it into my lower back (mixed with a carrier oil) the first time in the midwifery unit.
+Truthfully, this is the one herb I used in both labours with my babies.
+The first time in the midwifery unit, my husband massaged it into my lower back (mixed with a carrier oil).

-And during my home birth with our second baby, I diffused it and inhaled as I breathed (and groaned) and swear it was the BEST thing to focus on.
+And during my home birth with our second baby, I diffused it and inhaled as I breathed (and groaned) and swore it was the BEST thing to focus on.

-It’s a popular oil and an excellent relaxant, having a direct impact on the nervous system.
+It’s a popular oil and an excellent relaxant, directly impacting the nervous system.

-It improves mental performance when a lack of performance is caused by stress or anxiety, and is a great herb to use as a home fragrance or body or pillow spray.
+It improves mental performance when a lack of performance is caused by stress or anxiety, and it is a great herb to use as a home fragrance, body spray, or pillow spray.

 We all know of rosemary as a food herb (delicious with lamb), but it’s also a powerful medicinal herb.

-It’s known to help with many a medical condition, from poor blood flow, and sluggish lymphatics, brain health and skin health.
+It’s known to help with many medical conditions, including poor blood flow and sluggish lymphatics, brain health, and skin health.

-I like to make a rollerball with some fractioned coconut oil and rosemary oil – sounds a weird combo but it’s great to rub on the back of your neck to help with fuzzy thinking!
+I like to make a rollerball with fractioned coconut oil and rosemary oil – it sounds like a weird combo, but it’s great to rub on the back of your neck to help with fuzzy thinking!

 Ylang Ylang essential oil